DragosDomini/STARFALL/README.md

 STARFALL includes dedicated touch controls for mobile devices.

-Fullscreen is supported where available, and the game's controls remain accessible.
+Fullscreen is supported where available, with the game's controls remaining accessible.

-Because hiding the buttons would be a bit counterproductive.
+«Because hiding the buttons would be a bit counterproductive.»
 ---

 <p align="center">✦ © CyndyrAeternum 2026 — All Rights Reserved ✦